v-sbradley/bacx-pr/topics/view-doc-builds.md

 You will get an email within minutes containing the review site link to the email account you used for signing up to GitHub (typically @microsoft.com).

-You can also manually go and look up your build status in ops.microsoft.com.
+You can also manually see your build status and get your review links in **ops.microsoft.com**.

 1. Browse to <https://ops.microsoft.com>.
 2. Select **Sign in with GitHub**.